application-research/delta-edge/docs/aggregation.md

 ## Pre-requisites
 - make sure you have a edge node running either locally or remote.
 Use this guide [running a node](running_node.md) to run a node.
 - identify the edge node host.
+  - There is a running live edge node at https://edge.estuary.tech
 - get a API key using this guide [getting an API key](getting-api-key.md)

 ## Upload a file